Configuring BOSH Director with NSX-T for PKS

 Note: Starting in PCF v2.0, BOSH-reported component metrics are available in the Loggregator Firehose by default.
 If you continue to use the BOSH HM Forwarder to consume these component metrics, you may receive duplicate data.
 To prevent this, leave the Bosh HM Forwarder IP Address field blank.
 For additional guidance, see BOSH System Metrics Available in Loggregator Firehose in the PCF v2.0 Release Notes.

-Select the Enable VM Resurrector Plugin to enable Ops Manager Resurrector functionality.
+Select the Enable VM Resurrector Plugin to enable BOSH Resurrector functionality.

 Select Enable Post Deploy Scripts to run a post-deploy script after deployment.
 This script allows the job to execute additional commands against a deployment.